ezrayst/JupyterSimulations/README.md

-Jupyter Notebook for Checking Mohr Coulomb Material Model
+Jupyter Notebook for Simulations Performed
 ======================

 Use mpm-3d